urdvr/biojs-vis-gprofiler/README.md

 - warnings `boolean` - Log rendering warnings to the console.
 - showLogo `boolean` - Set to false to suppress displaying the g:Profiler logo at the bottom right.
+- logoHttpPost `boolean` - Set to true to use a HTTP POST request to g:Profiler upon clicking the logo at the bottom right.
 - sizer <code>[renderCb](#renderCb)</code> - Callback function returning the point size of a string.
 - colorer <code>[renderCb](#renderCb)</code> - Callback function returning the color of a